richinfante/git-tools/README.md

 # SSH Shortcuts for git

-For self-hosted git, I follow the convention that all bare repos are in the user's $HOME/git directory.
+For self-hosted git, I follow the convention that all bare repos are in the user's `$HOME/git` directory.
 This way, it's uniform across all my systems and allows me to easily backup and retrive data from them.

 These scripts were made with this in mind.
-Place them in your path, and you'll be able to do the following:
+Place them in your `$PATH`, and you'll be able to do the following: